 Downtown Redmond has 1,156 on-street stalls.
-Many streets and block faces do not have on-street parking due to lane widths, driveways, turn lanes, bike lanes and other accommodations needed in the right of way.
+Many streets and block faces do not have on-street parking.
 On-street parking in Downtown Redmond is relatively limited at 41% of available curb lane (Figure 9) due to lack of a grid street network and existing streets that do not provide for on-street parking.
 Of these, 169 are available for extended parking by permit.
 As Downtown Redmond continues to grow and develop as a destination, on-street parking supply and management will continue to be in high demand.
+Disabled parking, with a valid disabled parking permit, is available on street for unlimited use except for designated loading and no parking zones.